 - Identify career options through an 11-month paid internship for qualified candidates

 - Graduate with marketable resume credentials

 - Secure employment more easily after graduation.
 (92% of the class of 2016 secured employment within one month of graduation.)

 Throughout the program I’ve seen a significant overlap in the course material and work in my internship.
 It’s a remarkable experience walking into class expecting to learn concepts that will benefit me immediately, and for the rest of my career.
 “Trent Wong, MBA ’20

-- Interns are high-quality students currently enrolled in the UofL Full-Time MBA and the MSBA program.
+- Interns are high-quality students currently enrolled in the UofL Full-Time MBA, MAC+, or MSBA program.

 - They function as conventional employees during normal work hours, subject to company standards for work performance, behavior, and appearance.